icon_notification notification-animation 2

 Studies abroad

-• Payment to an education institute
+• Payment to an education institute;

-• Travel expenses or travel insurance
+• Travel expenses or travel insurance;

-• Guaranteed Investment Certificate (GIC) payment for Canada
+• Guaranteed Investment Certificate (GIC) payment for Canada;

-• To participate in training, conferences, or seminars
+• Participate in training, conferences, or seminars;

-• Payment for GMAT, GRE, TOEFL
+• Payment for GMAT, GRE, TOEFL;

-• To pay for an individual specialised course
+• Pay for an individual specialised course;

-• Rent and security deposit for yourself or family
+• Rent and security deposit for yourself or family;

-• To participate in sports activity, coaching etc.
+• Participate in sports activity, coaching, etc.

 Maintenance of relatives